Introduction: Achieving More with Predictable Pipeline

 Engagement: If everything has gone according to plan, your customer is engaged with your solution at this point, and eager to explore more ways to work with you.

 Give your customer new and novel ways to expand/renew their current contract.

 Advocacy/Loyalty: By now, your customer has become a strong advocate of yours, and they have trust in your business.
 Reward their loyalty and celebrate their achievements by asking for referrals and testimonials on their behalf!

 This will go a long way with your customer and may even help you move potential buyers through the selection phase of their journey.

 We addressed the many potential buying committee members earlier.
-Now is a good time to apply your understanding of where each member fits into the purchase decision as not every persona is active at every stage of the customer journey.
+Now is a good time to apply your understanding of where each member fits into the purchase decision, as not every persona is active at every stage of the customer journey.

-Where a C-level executive might be heavily involved at the Selection stage, a mid-level manager might be highly active in the Solution stage, and an operations lead might take control at the Service stage.
+A C-level executive might be heavily involved at the Selection stage, a mid-level manager might be highly active in the Solution stage, and an operations lead might take control at the Service stage.

-Understanding who in your target audiences’ buying committees is most active and most engaged at each stage of the customer journey enables you to provide the right content, with the right message, through the right channels to facilitate progression and conversion.
+Understanding who in your target audiences’ buying committees is most active and most engaged at each stage of the customer journey enables you to provide the right content, with the right message through the right channels to facilitate progression and conversion.